 While the Auto Fund undertakes major corporate transformation, its ability to manage change and lead people effectively is critical to success.
-Progress in these areas is assessed using two dimensions from the employee survey-change management and leadership effectiveness.
+Progress in these areas is assessed using two dimensions from the employee survey - change management and leadership effectiveness.
 Overall employee engagement is also assessed through the employee survey.
 The survey includes employees performing work for both the Auto Fund and SGI CANADA.
-SGI exceeded the employee engagement and leadership effectiveness targets and met the change management target.
+SGI met the employee engagement target and narrowly missed the change management and leadership effectiveness targets.

-Capability to Execute Strategies
+Capability to execute strategies